So you’ve decided to acquire another bank. For nearly 25 years, I’ve been giving the same advice about acquisitions: DON’T DO IT.

 Well-executed strategies are imperative.
 Think about these: What’s your Top 100 strategy?
 Your Top 1000 strategy?
 Your center of influence strategy?
 Your blitz strategy?
 Your first 90-day strategy?
 Your segmentation plan?
 Your plan to fully own each client?
 Your referral plan?
 Well, this could go on forever…but you better have laid out a number of strategies to make sure you actually get something for your money AND that you have a step-by-step implementation process to make sure this thing called acquisition doesn’t go boom in the night.

 3) Stop the “us-vs.-them,” two-year, profit-sucking conversation immediately

 Remember the campaign mantra, “It’s the economy, stupid”?
 Well, in this case, it’s the people, silly.

-After helping a multitude of banks do acquisitions, all of which, (yup, 100 percent) turned out to be a great ROI, let me assure you that the predictable demon that robs from your dream of an acquisition being a good ROI is the finger pointing, victim laden, those-people-over-there-are-stupid culture that will happen every time without a massive strategy in place—and an equally massive execution of that strategy.
+After helping a multitude of banks make acquisitions, all of which, (yup, 100 percent) turned out to be a great ROI, let me assure you that the predictable demon that robs from your dream of an acquisition being a good ROI is the finger-pointing, victim laden, those-people-over-there-are-stupid culture that will happen every time without a massive strategy in place—and an equally massive execution of that strategy.

 Whenever you have an acquisition, the executives of the acquiring bank immediately think their IQ just went up 10 points, while the acquired lost those same 10 points.